Betti numbers of the Frobenius powers of the maximal ideal over a general hypersurface: Examples

 and so perhaps the tails of the resolutions are in fact the same for all powers of $p$, up to a graded shift.

 From \texttt{Macaulay2}, we compute the generators of $J_q$ to be as follows.
 For $e=2$ there are 3 generators of degree 25, namely $x^{25},y^{25},z^{25}$, 3 generators of degree 35, and 1 generator of degree 36.
 For $e=3$, there are 3 generators of degree 125, namely $x^{125}$, $y^{125}$, $z^{125}$, 3 generators of degree 185, and 1 generator of degree 186.
-So $J_{q}$ is relatively compressed with respect to the complete intersection $(x^{q},y^{q},z^{q})$ for at least $q=25$ and $q=125$ and hence exhibit the expected stable Betti number behavior.
+So $J_{q}$ is $(x^{q},y^{q},z^{q})$-compressed for at least $q=25$ and $q=125$ and hence exhibit the expected stable Betti number behavior.

 The Betti tables are below.
 Note that in the Betti tables below the rows that are skipped are zero and the rows that do appear have their row number indicated at the left.
 Note also that since these resolutions are over a hypersurface and hence eventually periodic, we only display columns up to homological degree 4, after which the pattern repeats.